-1: The driver prefixes log file names with the user name and process ID associated with the connection that is being logged.
+• 1: The driver prefixes log file names with the user name and process ID associated with the connection that is being logged.

-For example, if you are connecting as a user named "jdoe" and using the driver in an application with process ID 7836, the generated log file would be named jdoe 7836 AthenaODBC driver.log.
+For example, if you are connecting as a user named "jdoe" and using the driver in an application with process ID 7836, the generated log files would be named jdoe\7836\simbaathenaodbcdriver.log and jdoe\7836\ simbaathenaodbcdriver\connection\[Number].log, where [Number] is a number that identifies each connection-specific log file.

 • 0: The driver does not include the prefix in log file names.
+Third-Party Trademarks